ksonex777-pixel/code-api/CLIENT_OPTIONS.md

 canChange = true

 /**
- * Speed multiplier for the player
+ * Speed multiplier for the player.
+ * Players are used to the default bloxd movement behaviour and speed,
+ * and may be put off from your game if different muscle memory is required.
+ * We suggest applying speed or slowness effects instead, using api.applyEffect.
  * @type {number}
  */
 speedMultiplier = 1

 /**
- * Speed multiplier for the player when crouching
+ * Speed multiplier for the player when crouching.
+ * Players are used to the default bloxd movement behaviour and speed,
+ * and may be put off from your game if different muscle memory is required.
+ * We suggest applying speed or slowness effects instead, using api.applyEffect.
  * @type {number}
  */
 crouchingSpeed = 2